rptcloud/azure_terraform/terraform_fundmentals/17-store-state.md

 1. Navigate to [the sign up page](https://app.terraform.io/signup) and create an account for Terraform Cloud and an organization called `###-tfc-demo-2023` where `###` is your initials.
 If you already have an account, just create the organization.

-1. Perform a `terraform login` from your workstation
+1. Perform a `terraform login` from your lab environment.

 ```bash
 Terraform will request an API token for app.terraform.io using your browser.